erdanielli/spring-boot-graceful-shutdown/README.md

 ### Installation

-This library has no transitive dependencies and assumes that you've added all the desidered spring-boot-starters previously.
+This library has no transitive dependencies and assumes that you've already added all the desired spring-boot-starters dependencies.

-If you're using Spring Boot **2.1.x**, just add
+If you're using Spring Boot **2.1**, add
 ```
 <dependency>
   <groupId>com.github.erdanielli</groupId>